standardshub/markdown_guidelines/content/en/document_structure.md

 * This new section should contain two subsections, `Definitions` and `Abbreviations`.

 ### Definitions
-* This is how a `definition` is defined on the markdown document:
+* This is how a `definition` section is defined on the markdown document:

 ```html
  <dl>